nathanscamera/tournament_organizer/README.md

 - `cd /vagrant/tournament`
 - `python tournament_test.py`

-Note that the test suite wipes and adds records to the database, so in the off chance that you are using this in a production environment, do not execute it!
+Note that the test suite wipes and adds records to the database.